INVITATION TO TENDER: The Nordic Energy Trilemma – Security of Supply, Prices and the Just Transition

-Nordic Energy Research invites all interested parties to submit an offer for the Invitation to Tender on Nordic security of supply, energy prices, and the just transition.
-In view of…
+Nordic Energy Research invites all interested parties to submit an offer for the Invitation to Tender on The Nordic Energy Trilemma – Security of Supply, Prices and the Just Transition…

-Nordic Energy Research invites all interested parties to submit an offer for the Invitation to Tender on Nordic security of supply, energy prices, and the just transition.
+Nordic Energy Research invites all interested parties to submit an offer for the Invitation to Tender on The Nordic Energy Trilemma – Security of Supply, Prices and the Just Transition.

 In view of unprecedented energy prices, officials of Denmark, Finland, Iceland, Norway, and Sweden have commissioned an analysis to addresses the Energy Trilemma in a Nordic context – three interlinked challenges in ensuring a secure, affordable, and sustainable energy supply across the region.